Balmville, New York: Demographics

-While many residents of Balmville attend Newburgh Free Academy, others attend local independent schools.
-A large number of graduates from Balmville have attended Ivy League schools such as Harvard, Princeton, and Yale.

 James D. Hughes

 Balmville was the birthplace of Air Force General James D. Hughes.
 A graduate of the U.S. Military Academy at West Point (located only about 17 miles away), Gen Hughes continued to live in Balmville with his family for most of his life.
 General Hughes was the military aide to Richard M. Nixon during the latter's second term as Vice President of the United States and again during his subsequent presidency.

 Notable Locations

 The Balmville Tree

 The Balmville Tree was located behind the current Balmville Elementary School, where Balmville Road, River Road, and Commonwealth Avenue intersect.
 It was the smallest state forest in New York, and was one of only three trees protected by the federal government.
 It had been on the National Register of Historic Places since 2000.
 Rapid deterioration of the condition of the tree resulted in its removal by the New York State Department of Conservation on August 5, 2015.